joebew42/study-path/readme.md

-*This study path is released under the [**CC BY-SA 4.0**](https://creativecommons.org/licenses/by-sa/4.0/) license*
+_This study path is released under the [**CC BY-SA 4.0**](https://creativecommons.org/licenses/by-sa/4.0/) license_

 ## Introduction

-Welcome to a **Study Path on Software Development**: a curated, open, and ever-evolving learning journey focused on practices of software development, software design principles, and software architecture.
+Welcome to this **Study Path on Software Development**: a curated, open, and ever-evolving learning path focused on practices of software development, principles of software design, and software architecture.

 Whether you are interested in **Clean Code**, **Test-Driven Development**, **Refactoring**, **Clean Architecture**, **Legacy Code**, **Domain-Driven Design**, **Microservices**, or other essential topics, I hope you will find structured, high-quality resources here to guide with your growth.